Team-Swamp/conventions/README.md

 ### **Namespaces**

-The namespace name is written in UpperCamelCase.
+The namespace name is written in PascalCasing.
 Every class needs to be inside of a namespace.
 ```cs
 namespace ExampleNamespace